Advice Hub logo

 What is an Academic Appeal?

-An Academic Appeal is the only way you can ask the University to look again at an academic decision they have made about your performance and progress as a student, and possibly change it.
-Examples of academic decisions are:
+An Academic Appeal is the only way you can ask the University to look again at an academic decision they have made about your performance and progression, and possibly change it.
+Examples of academic decisions are - your mark for an assignment, your grade for a dissertation or project, your exam result, your degree award, or a decision about if you can progress to the next level of your studies or not.

 Can I make an Academic Appeal because I’m disappointed with my results?